ysoldak/MPMD/mods/MagneticFlexBed/README.md

 ## Prepare

-Clean aluminium heated bed, peel stock adhesive surface and clean it throughly.
+Clean aluminum heated bed, peel stock adhesive surface and clean it throughly.
 Make sure the bed is secured with clips or screwed down, magnets are going to pull it up on flex surface removal.

 Cut a piece of cardboard in shape of the aluminum bed, leaving cut outs for bed clips if you use them.
 The helper cardboard piece must be just right, following the shape of the bed and not covering the clips.